luciesteigleder/luciesteigleder/README.md

 ### Hello, I'm Lucie! 👋

 Welcome to my GitHub repository!
-I'm a **full-stack developer** with experience in science, science communication, and project management.
+I'm a **full-stack developer** with previous experience in science, science communication, and project management.
 Here, you'll find my projects showcasing my proficiency in web development.
 Feel free to explore and see how I create innovative and efficient solutions!
 I'm dedicated to delivering high-quality code and exceptional user experiences.
 I'm always learning and open to collaborations and feedback.